streetsidesoftware/vscode-spell-checker/docs/_includes/generated-docs/configuration.md

 : By default, the spell checker checks only enabled file types.
 Use `#cSpell.enableFiletypes#` to turn on / off various file types.

-    When this setting is `false`, all file types are checked except for the ones disabled by `#cSpell.enableFiletypes#`.
+    When this setting is `false`, all file types are checked except for the ones disabled by `#cSpell.enabledFileTypes#`.
     See `#cSpell.enableFiletypes#` on how to disable a file type.

 Default